-Belden sees steady, single-digit annual increases in demand for Ethernet.
-“Our customers are using proprietary protocols like Databus and Fieldbus but they want to transition to a standard Ethernet protocol and bring everything to cloud for IoT/analytics,” says Sylvia Feng, product line manager for industrial Ethernet and proprietary protocols at Belden.
+Belden sees steady annual increases in demand for Ethernet.
+“Our customers are using proprietary protocols like Databus and Fieldbus but they want to transition to a standard Ethernet protocol and bring everything to cloud for IoT/analytics,” says Sylvia Feng, product line manager for industrial Ethernet and Databus products at Belden.

 “It’s about the flexibility of sharing information on the same network.
-We use the same cable to send different pieces of information, providing openness.
-Interoperability, speed, reliability, and built-in redundancy,” says Feng.
-As an added bonus, customers are not locked into any one vendor.
+We use the same cable to send different pieces of information, providing openness, interoperability, speed, reliability, and built-in redundancy,” says Feng.
+As an added bonus, it is easier to maintain one protocol versus multiple.

-“Databus networks are very simple and very direct.
-They are inherently secure and they take a shorter time to communicate.
+“Databus networks are relatively simple and direct.
+They are more secure and deterministic.
 Many in OT [operational technology] want to stay where they are,” says Feng.
 This is especially true for small to mid-size companies.

-“In a small manufacturing plant, if the current DeviceNet is working and they don’t need high bandwidth for video streaming or wireless access points, then there really is not a huge incentive to destroy the current network and change to Ethernet,” says Feng.
+“In a small manufacturing plant, if the current DeviceNet is working and they don’t need high bandwidth for video streaming or wireless access points, then there really is not a huge incentive to take out the current network, which is well-established and understood, and change to Ethernet,” says Feng.

-By contrast, industries that face sky-high costs of downtime such as food/beverage, consumer packaged goods (CPG), and oil & gas tended to be early adopters of Ethernet, says Feng.
+By contrast, industries that face sky-high costs of downtime such as certain cells in automotive, food/beverage, consumer packaged goods (CPG), and oil & gas tended to be early adopters of Ethernet, says Feng.
 Their migrations are long done and therefore won’t appear in recent survey results that discuss migration plans, perhaps skewing the results to look artificially low.

 Still no Ethernet at the sensor level